-Figure 4.8 below describes the percentage of households owning a mobile phone by district.
-It shows that 45% of households in Ngoma district own a mobile phone, ranking the district third among all the districts of Eastern Province.
+Figure 4.8 below describes the percentage of households owning one or more mobile phones by district.
+It shows that 39% of households in Nyanza district own a mobile phone and this places the district as the 11th poorest performing district nationally on this indicator.
+It is below the rural area average.

-On average, 71.5% of households in urban areas own a mobile phone, while in rural areas it is 40.6% and 45.2% country wide.
+On average, 71.5% of households in urban areas own a mobile phone, while in rural area it is 40.6% and 45.2% country-wide.